perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-collation.md

 to case sensitivity, accent marks, character width, and other Unicode properties.

-A simple sort of Unicode dataâbased on codepointâproduces nothing in a sensible alphabetic order.
+A simple sort of Unicode data—based on codepoint—produces nothing in a sensible alphabetic order.
 A sensible sorting must respect the [Unicode Collation Algorithm](http://www.unicode.org/reports/tr10/) (UCA) instead.
 The CPAN module